-Design and compositional edits from Sara Rains were indispensable in making the report legible, accessible, and attractive for readers.
-I thank Sara for her patience, enthusiasm, and encouragement.
+Design and compositional edits from Sara Rains and Maris Laney were indispensable in making the report legible, accurate, accessible, and attractive for readers.
+I thank them for their patience, enthusiasm, and encouragement.

 Dr. Alicia Powers has been the powerhouse behind the development of this report.
 I cannot thank her enough for her steadfast guidance, wisdom, and mentorship.
 Working with a scholar as passionate, brilliant, and kind as Dr. Powers has been a most treasured experience in my time at Auburn.